Creating and Accessing Revisions of a Document in OnBase

 This video showcases how to edit a Microsoft document and where revisions (versions of the document) are located:

-1. Locate a doctype within OnBase that has been configured with versioning enabled.
+1. Locate a document type within OnBase that has been configured with versioning enabled.

-2. In most cases the document preview will be a PDF so you will need to change the viewer to display the document in the native application by clicking Open in Alternate Viewer > Open in Embedded Viewer.
+2. In most cases, the document preview will be a PDF, so you will need to change the viewer to display the document in the native application by clicking Open in Alternate Viewer and then clicking Open in Embedded Viewer.

 4. When prompted, select Save as Revision